The 5th Waterberg Trust Challenge Ride

 Are riding helmets compulsory?
 Yes – bring your own hot-weather helmet.

 What else should I bring?
 Not too much: it can be hot and sunny and could be overcast or rainy but will not get cold.
 Towels are provided and we hope to provide a limited laundry service.
-Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and extra camera batteries, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
+Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and charger, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
 (Voltage is the same but round pin plugs – so you need an adaptor.)
-Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch that we will take to Windsong and Lindani.
+Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch that we will take to Windsong.
 Handbags are not a good idea but remember your passport.

 Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear as we can donate it a welfare project in the Waterberg.
 Crayons, blue pens and pencils are also much appreciated and are something we can donate to the primary school on the route.